vanny96/java-exercises/README.md

 * Clock: this app takes the initial time and how much time do you want to wait, it then display the seconds, minutes and hours while they pass.
 (MOOC exercise 78)
 * Lyria-Card: this exercise let me practice in creating different classes and objects, while simulating the behaviour of payment cards and chash registers.
 (MOOC exercise 86)
 * Teams: this exercises let me practice in obgject oriented programming by creating different classes and objects tha interacted between them.
 (MOOC exercise 90)
+* Birdwatcher: this app let's you enter data about birds observed.
+(MOOC exercise 103)
+  * add - let's you add a new bird
+  * observation - let's you notify the database that you saw a bird again
+  * statistics - prints all the collected data
+  * show - prints the collected data of a bird of your choice
+  * quit - closes the app